 The Effectiveness Of Online Therapy

-Research shows that online therapy can be useful for treating mental health concerns associated with memory impairment.
+Research shows that online therapy can be a useful method of treating mental health concerns associated with memory impairment.
 In a study on the efficacy of an online intervention for individuals with injury-related memory loss, researchers found that treatment could improve both memory and mood.
 These results can be added to a growing body of evidence pointing to online therapy as an effective form of care for a variety of mental health-related concerns.

 What is an example of procedural memory?